Get paid up to $18,750 for your referral to ExtensisHR! Start Referral

 Celebrating Texas Small Businesses: HR Questions Answered by Our Experts

-Quick look: Texas is a leading small business state, supporting over 60,000 franchises and 4.9 million employees in that market.
-To offer insights and strategies tailored for local small and medium-sized businesses (SMBs), we sat down with our professional employer organization (PEO)’s Texas-based consultants and discussed the most common HR questions they receive from their small business clients.
+Quick look: Texas is a leading state for small and medium-sized businesses (SMBs), with over 60,000 franchises and 4.9 million employees in that market.
+To offer insights and strategies tailored for local SMBs, we sat down with our professional employer organization (PEO)’s Texas-based consultants and discussed the most common HR questions they receive from their clients.

 With over 3.2 million small businesses, Texas boasts the second-highest number in the nation, comprising 99% of all businesses in the state.
 These companies employ more than 44% of the local workforce, underscoring their vital role in the state’s economy.
 And in honor of National Small Business Week, we’re spotlighting the growth and impact of Texas’ small business community.